tlswg/tls13-spec/draft-ietf-tls-tls13.md

 alert type.
 Like other messages, alert messages are encrypted as specified by the current connection state.

+Alert messages convey a description of the alert and a legacy field that conveyed the severity of the message in previous versions of TLS.
+In TLS 1.3, the severity is implicit in the type of alert being sent, and can safely be ignored.
+Some alerts are sent to
-Alert messages convey the severity of the message (warning or fatal) and a description of the alert.
-Warning-level messages are used to indicate orderly closure of the connection or the end of early data (see {{closure-alerts}}).
+indicate orderly closure of the connection or the end of early data (see {{closure-alerts}}).
-Upon receiving a warning-level alert, the TLS implementation SHOULD indicate end-of-data to the application and, if appropriate for the alert type, send a closure alert in response.
+Upon receiving such an alert, the TLS implementation SHOULD indicate end-of-data to the application and, if appropriate for the alert type, send a closure alert in response.

-Fatal-level messages are used to indicate abortive closure of the connection (See {{error-alerts}}).
-Upon receiving a fatal-level alert, the TLS implementation SHOULD indicate an error to the application and MUST NOT allow any further data to be sent or received on the connection.
+Error alerts indicate abortive closure of the connection (See {{error-alerts}}).
+Upon receiving an error alert, the TLS implementation SHOULD indicate an error to the application and MUST NOT allow any further data to be sent or received on the connection.
 Servers and clients MUST forget keys and secrets